GridGain-Demos/gridgain-technology-primer/README.md

 You can see the overall result i.e. the top 5 highest paying customers on the same terminal (observe that some computations also be happened on this terminal locally and then the cumulative results are shown):
 <img width="819" alt="image" src="https://github.com/user-attachments/assets/3863c933-d888-4ede-aedc-9e8828efef5b" />

-3. Check the logs of the `ServerStartup` processes (your Ignite server nodes) to see that the calculation was executed across the cluster.
+3. Check the logs of the `ServerStartup` processes (your GridGain server nodes) to see that the calculation was executed across the cluster.
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/dbb96871-751d-471e-84c4-1dcaa802fd6d" />